Wild animals

 It is a large subspecies, with adult males measuring 118–137 cm (46.5–54 in) in body length, and females 112–136 cm (44–53.5 in).
 Although often written to be larger than C. l. lupus, the Eurasian wolf, there is no significant difference in overall size and weight between the two subspecies.

-Tundra wolves are carnivores and their diet consists mainly of large ungulates, such as reindeer, caribou, and elk.
+Tundra wolves are carnivores, and their diet consists mainly of large ungulates, such as reindeer, caribou, and elk.
 They also eat smaller mammals, such as rodents and rabbits.
 Tundra wolves are apex predators in their environment, but they are also preyed upon by humans and large predators such as bears and wolves.

 Tundra wolves are known for their long-distance migrations.
 Some packs have been known to travel over 1,000 kilometers (620 miles) in a year in search of food.
+This ability to traverse vast distances is crucial for survival in the harsh and resource-scarce tundra.

 The conservation status of the tundra wolf is currently Least Concern on the IUCN Red List of Threatened Species.
 However, some populations of tundra wolves are threatened by habitat loss, poaching, and persecution by humans.
+Efforts to conserve their natural habitats are vital for preserving the ecological balance of the tundra ecosystem.

 What Are the Different Types of Wolves? - Tundra wolf or Turukhan wolf (Canis lupus albus)